LitCharts assigns a color and icon to each theme in The Idiot, which you can use to track the themes throughout the work.

 Themes

 Nastasya comments that there is much to admire about Ganya, and that she might come to love him.
 However, she refuses to be “rushed” in her decision.
 She accepts the dowry, which she maintains is not “payment for her maidenly dishonor,” but rather reparations for her misfortune.
 However, Totsky is deeply troubled by his belief that Nastasya knows that Ganya is actually only marrying her for money.
 The rumor is that Ganya hates her and plans to seek revenge against her after they marry.
-Meanwhile, another rumor is circulating that Totsky himself is passionately in love with Nastasya.
-Everyone knows that he gave her an enormously expensive pearl necklace for her birthday.
-General Epanchin is desperate to avoid going to Nastasya’s party, and has decided Myshkin is the perfect excuse.
+Meanwhile, another rumor is circulating that General Epanchin is passionately in love with Nastasya.
+Everyone knows that he bought her an enormously expensive pearl necklace for her birthday.
+Knowing his wife's suspicions on the matter, he is desperate to avoid going to Nastasya’s party, and has decided Myshkin is the perfect excuse.

 The scheming, scandal, and corruption that surround Nastasya are considered improper and abhorrent within the highly restrictive, formal world of Russian high society.
-It is likely for this reason that General Epanchin wants to avoid the party altogether.
 Indeed, Nastasya’s fearless embrace of scandal is another way in which she gains power in the world.
-Whereas the much more powerful men around her skitter about trying to avoid any hint of disgrace, she insists on doing things her own way, rebelling against the male-dominated hierarchy attempting to marry her off and control her fate.
+Whereas the much more powerful men around her skitter about trying to avoid any hint of disgrace, like General Epanchin, she insists on doing things her own way, rebelling against the male-dominated hierarchy attempting to marry her off and control her fate.